-Yoga Summer 2022 Session
+Yoga Spring 2023 Session

 Yoga is the union of breathing and mindful movement known to strengthen, energize, release stress and tension, and bring balance to your mind and body.
 All levels are welcome.
 Check with your healthcare provider before beginning any exercise program.
 Zoom joining information will be communicated to those registered and it can be shared with others.
 Recording is strictly prohibited.
 Classes will be closed and locked punctually at the start hour.

-Knit & Crochet Meet-Up
+Knit & Crochet Virtual Meet-Up

-Summer Culinary Series
+Spring Culinary Series

-Zumba Summer 2022 Session
+Zumba Spring 2023 Session

 ZUMBA Fitness classes are the most FUN way to lose weight and say healthy!
 Classes are simple enough for anyone to follow.
 There will be options for beginners as well as advanced students so you can work at your own pace.
 The goal is for you to have a great time and not even realize you are getting an amazing workout!